benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 As I mentioned earlier, Pidgin has several internal implementations of `IParseState`, each of which implements a streaming abstraction on top of a different type of input.
 Parsers may need to _backtrack_ on failure (using the `Try` combinator), so you can't always discard a token as soon as you've seen it.
 Some `IParseState` implementations --- specifically the ones that are built on top of streaming storage (like `Stream`) --- therefore _buffer_ their input into an array.
 The ones that are backed by in-memory storage like `string` don't need to buffer because their data is already in memory.

 I decided to move the buffering logic to a shared part of the code.
-Now _all_ `IParseState` implementations buffer thier input, even the in-memory ones.
+Now _all_ `IParseState` implementations buffer their input, even the in-memory ones.
 On its own this should make the code slower (it's more expensive to copy a `string` into an array than not to!), but it enables all of the optimisations I'm about to describe.

 ### De-Virtualisation & Inlining